 - Set up a career advising appointment

-- INTER-LS 210 L&S Career Development: Taking Initiative (1 credit, targeted to first- and second-year students)—for more information, see Inter-LS 210: Career Development, Taking Initiative
+- INTER-LS 210 L&S Career Development: Taking Initiative (1 credit)

-- INTER-LS 215 Communicating About Careers (3 credits, fulfills Com B General Education Requirement)
+- INTER-LS 215 Communicating About Careers (3 credits, fulfills Comm B General Education Requirement)

-The international studies major is directed by Dr. Erica Simmons, Associate Professor of Political Science.
+The International Studies Major is directed by Dr. Erica Simmons, Associate Professor of Political Science.

-The career advisor is Dr. Joel Clark.
+The career advisor is Emmeline Prattke.

 Study Abroad